 Sometimes hard data isn’t really needed, especially when you consider two unassailable facts about our relationship with the floor.
 First, individually, we all start out on the floor.
 As babies, we lie there, essentially kicking things off as eating, pooping sacks of wiggling, basically immobile flesh.
 Then, we graduate to flipping over onto our stomachs, lolling our heads around (once we develop sufficient neck strength), crawling toward vacant electrical sockets, hesitantly standing, and finally walking.
 It’s on the floor that we learn to move.
 We may not be doing terribly complex or impressive stuff down there, but that first year or two is incredibly formative for the rest of our movement lives.
 We’re building a foundation made primarily of contralateral crawling and “tummy time.”
 Graduating beyond the floor to full on bipedalism doesn’t mean we should totally ignore where we came from.

-Second, chairs are a recent invention.
+Second, chairs only recently became part of our lives.
 Folks as early as the ancient Egyptians had them, but they were a luxury item reserved for the upper classes.
 Your average Neolithic human sat on chests or benches until chairs became a mass-produced staple that everyone could afford.
 Earlier than that, for most of human history, formal-sitting furniture simply didn’t exist.
 Paleolithic posteriors surely rested upon rocks and logs and stumps when the opportunity arose, but those aren’t the same as having permanent fixtures that allow you to take a load off whenever you want.
 Human bodies were not designed with chairs in mind.
 We did do a lot of lounging around – I’m not arguing we never stopped moving or anything – but we did so on the ground, rather than on a bunch of folding chairs.

 Sitting down in a chair does funny things to our bodies.
 It stretches out our glutes, making them inactive, loose, and weak.
 People by and large no longer know how to activate their butt muscles due to excessive amounts of chair sitting.
 Sitting in a chair also keeps the hip flexors in a short, tight, contracted position for extended amounts of time, which can inhibit full hip extension and lead to that hunched over position you often see older folks shuffling around with.
 And that’s not even mentioning the extensive (and growing) literature showing how sitting for too long increases mortality and degenerative disease, which I’ve covered in plenty of posts and Weekend Link Loves.
 This post isn’t really about that, anyway.